petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/creating-a-page-template.md

 ## Creating a Page Template from an Existing Page

 You can also create a Page Template from a page while you are editing it.
 The new Page Template keeps all of the same configurations for Fragments and widgets when it is created.
-This saves you time making more templates for pages as you expand your Site.
+This saves you time making more templates for pages that you may decide to reuse as you expand your Site.

 ```{note}
 You must already have a Page Template Set created to create a Page Template from a page to add to it.